Skip to main content

 sudocode init

-Version requirement: Make sure you’re running Claude Code version 2.0.35 or higher.Check your version:
+Version requirement: Make sure you’re running an up to date version of Claude Code.Check your version:

 claude --version